Getting Started in Japan – Fall 2023

 Tohokudai ID and Password & Campus Wi-Fi

-Tohokudai ID is used to access the Tohoku University Portal Site, register your courses, access campus Wi-Fi, etc. You will receive your ID and initial password in a sealed envelope when you attend the orientation of your program on September 25.
+Tohokudai ID is used to access the Tohoku University Portal Site, register your courses, access campus Wi-Fi, etc. You will receive your ID and initial password in your welcome package.
 Starting October 1, you can set up a campus Wi-Fi connection with your Tohokudai ID.
 Note that you cannot use campus Wi-Fi before October 1.
 See below for instructions.

 Map and Directions